 If you took this assessment with a clinician and answered yes to two or more of these questions, this would be considered clinically significant.
 If you know that the answer to two or more of these questions for you is yes, please seek further assessment for alcohol addiction with a treatment provider.

-How Archstone Behavioral Health Can Help
+How Archstone Behavioral Health Can Help with alcohol rehab?

 The treatment plan created collaboratively by the patient, specific treatment provider, and the family, if desired to include them, might include individual alcohol counseling such as through talk therapy, group therapy, or the use of behavioral therapies, for example.
 Outpatient rehab is available, however, if the person has moderate withdrawal symptoms or greater, the medical professionals on-site may recommend alcohol detox or residential treatment on-site initially.